Taichung MRT: Fares

-Future Expansion
+Future expansion

 Blue line

-The BRT Blue line began its operation in 2014, as a BRT system running between Providence University and the Taichung Railway Station.
-It ran along the busy Taiwan Boulevard, on a designated lane made specifically for BRT.
-Bus stations were built on the divider between the fast and slow lanes on the road.
-It was the first articulated bus system in Taiwan.
-The service ended on 8 July 2015 due to the new policy announced by Mayor Lin Chia-lung on 30 March 2015.
-The designated BRT Lane was changed to an ordinary bus lane, allowing other buses that operate primarily on Taiwan Boulevard to use the lane.
-The articulated buses that originally ran the route became known as bus route 300.

-Currently it is a designated bus lane for multiple routes.

-A MRT system running the same route is currently being planned.
+In 2014, the Blue line began service as a BRT system running between Providence University and Taichung railway station.
+BRT service ended on 8 July 2015.
+A proposal for the Blue line MRT was approved by the Ministry of Transportation and Communications in late January 2024.
+Construction of the Blue line is expected to take ten years, and cost NT$161.51 billion, of which of which NT$67.56 billion was to be funded by the Executive Yuan.
+The planned Blue line is to start at the Port of Taichung, travel eastward through Shalu and Xitun, before terminating in central Taichung at the New Jianguo Market.
+Construction began in 2025 and was expected to take nine years.

 Orange line

 A fourth line was planned in 2009 to connect the city with Taichung Airport.
 However, after multiple proposals to build a MRT and BRT line were rejected by the Ministry of Transportation and Communications, the city government turned to an LRT system.
 While the system was still being planned, they switched to a MRT system again.
 In 2019, MRT project substituted for LRT project.
 In 2021, LRT project switched back to the original MRT project again.